sbremer2/resume.md/resume.md

 ## Experience
 ### SameDay Heating & Air, Plumbing and Electrical
-**Accounting Clerk**
 *August 2021 - Current*
 *South Salt Lake, UT*
-At SameDay Heating & Air, Plumbing and Electrical, my responsibilities include creating Excel and Google spreadsheets as needed to sort data and automate previously manual work.
-I also manipulate the TouchStone website to explain procedures visually and with explicit detail, review HVAC tickets for accuracy, efficiency, and revenue totals, and apply labor costs to tickets.
-Additionally, I track technicians' parts and replenish them after use, pull permits for HVAC installations, and mail notification letters to residential clients.
-I compile weekly commissions for employees and report weekly summaries across all residential departments.
-My role also involves reviewing commercial tickets for accuracy and revenue totals, submitting invoices to commercial customers, and contacting commercial customers for collections.
+*Accounting Clerk*.
+Create Excel and Google spreadsheets as needed to sort data and automate previously manual work.
+Manipulate TouchStone website to explain procedures visually and with explicit detail.
+Review HVAC tickets for accuracy, efficiency, and revenue totals.
+Apply labor costs to tickets.
+Track technicians’ parts and replenish after use.
+Pull permits for HVAC Installations.
+Mail notification letters to residential clients.
+Compile weekly commissions for employees.
+Report weekly summaries across all residential departments.Review commercial tickets for accuracy and revenue totals.
+Submit invoices to commercial customers.
+Call, email, and mail commercial customers for collections.

 ### Mathnasium
-**Tutor, Instructor**
 *January 2021 - August 2022*
 *South Jordan, UT*
-At Mathnasium, I worked as a tutor and instructor, responsible for assembling binders and content for students.
-I checked students in and out of the center, assigned and graded papers, reviewed wrong answers with students, and explained new content with students using Socratic questioning and conversational teaching.
+*Tutor, Instructor*.
+Assembled binders and content for students.
+Checked students in and out of the center.
+Assigned and graded papers.
+Reviewed wrong answers with students.
+Explained new content with students using Socratic questioning and conversational teaching.

 ## Volunteer Experience
 - **Tutoring**: Taught elementary students how to read, conjugate, and introduce writing.